 - Ask your supervisor if she or he is willing to serve as a reference for you.

-- Create or update your portfolio to be able to show evidence to future employers of the work you completed during your internship.
+- Create or update your portfolio to be able to show future employers evidence of the work you completed during your internship.

 - Build upon the experience.
 If you liked your internship, consider what you can do next to keep gaining experience in the field.